Dr Warwick Tong | Chair

 Jane Bell is a banking and finance lawyer and non-executive director with more than 30 years’ experience in leading law firms, financial services, corporate treasury operations and governance gained living in Melbourne, London, Toronto, San Francisco and Brisbane.
-Jane currently serves as a Director of UCA Funds Management Limited, Royal Melbourne Hospital (Melbourne Health), Chair of the Advisory Committee of the Melbourne Genomics Health Alliance and member of the Audit Committee of The Salvation Army.
-Jane is a former Board member of WorkSafe Victoria, Australian Red Cross (Qld), Monash Institute of Medical Research-Prince Henry’s Institute of Medical Research, Queensland Institute of Medical Research, Victorian Women’s Housing Association and Deputy Chair of Westernport Water Corporation.
+Jane currently serves as a Director of UCA Funds Management Limited, Monash Health, Jessie McPherson Private Hospital and as Chair of the Advisory Committee of the Melbourne Genomics Health Alliance.
+Jane is a former Board member of Melbourne Health, WorkSafe Victoria, Monash Institute of Medical Research-Prince Henry’s Institute of Medical Research, Queensland Institute of Medical Research, Victorian Women’s Housing Association, Australian Red Cross (Qld) and Deputy Chair of Westernport Water Corporation.
 Jane holds a Bachelor of Laws from the University of Melbourne, Bachelor of Economics from Monash University and a Master of Laws from Kings College, London and is a Fellow of the Australian Institute of Company Directors.

 Professor Matthew Gillespie

-Professor Gillespie is Associate Dean (Research Strategy), Faculty of Medicine, Nursing and Health Sciences at Monash University.
+Professor Gillespie is Vice-Provost (Faculty and Graduate Affairs) at Monash University.
 Matthew trained in microbiology and immunology, and is a bone cell biologist and cancer researcher.
 He was director of Prince Henry’s Institute 2008-2013, he has held high-level research administration roles in other leading research organisations, including as Associate Director of Melbourne’s St Vincent’s Institute of Medical Research.
 An active member of the Australian and global scientific communities, Professor Gillespie has held editorial roles including on the boards of Arthritis and Rheumatism, Endocrinology, Bone, and the Journal of Bone and Mineral Research and on research committees including the Cancer Council Victoria, NHMRC Research Committee and NHMRC Audit Committee (current).
 He was president of the Australian Society for Medical Research (1999-2000) and the Australian and New Zealand Bone and Mineral Society (2011-2013).

 Professor Michael Parker